nelsonaloysio/cmus_app/README.md

 # cmus-remote web app

 This is a web app to control a server instance of [`cmus`](https://cmus.github.io/), a powerful music player, remotely.
-It supports basic player, volume and mode controls, can fetch and show the albumart-image from current files folder and display all tags. but you can't add items to the playlist or managing the queue.
+It supports basic player, volume and mode controls, can fetch and show the albumart-image from current files' folder and display all tags.
+But you can't add items to the playlist or manage the queue.

 ![Screenshot of cmus_app running in Firefox](cmus-app-screenshot.png)